NetApp/terraform-provider-netapp-elementsw/examples/elementsw/README.md

 ### Add own validation rules

-To implement own naming rules or conventions, feel free to add Terraform validation rules.
+To implement own naming rules or conventions, feel free to create Terraform validation rules.

 In this example we want to ensure that volume names begin with `dc1`.